OpenDFM/NeuSym-RAG/documents/third_party_tools.md

 Core input argument: `pdf_path`.
 It can take the following 4 forms:
 - **uuid string**:
-    - In this case, the metadata dict should be pre-processed and stored in `data/dataset/airqa/uuid2papers.json`, directly return that dict.
+    - In this case, the metadata dict should be pre-processed and stored in folder `data/dataset/airqa/metadata`, directly return that dict.
-    - If not found in `uuid2papers.json`, raise ValueError.
+    - If not found in processed paper dict, raise ValueError.
 - **local pdf path**:
     - Case 1: `data/dataset/airqa/papers/subfolder/{uuid}.pdf`.
 We will directly extract the UUID and reduce to situation **uuid string**.
     - Case 2: `/path/to/any/folder/anyfilename.pdf`.
 Firstly, we assume the paper title MUST occur in top lines of the first page.
 We use LLM to get the paper title from these texts.
 Then, we resorts to scholar API to extract the paper metadata.
 After processing, the original local file will be moved and renamed to the field `pdf_path` in the metadata dict.